 Provides information and advice for the public and for businesses.

-The OFT is designed with two purposes: to protect consumers and explain their rights; and to ensure that businesses compete and operate fairly.
+The CMAis designed to help to protect consumers and explain their rights; and to ensure that businesses compete and operate fairly.

 Department for Business, Innovation and Skills